fbpx

 Child not motivated to start distance learning work.

-It can certainly be frustrating as a parent to attempt to energize and motivate your child toward their goals, especially when your investment in their progress doesn’t match theirs.
-It’s when we are most frustrated that we will pull anything out of our toolkit to help get them moving including cajoling, yelling, lamenting, and bribing.
+It’s not easy to try to energize and motivate our kids toward their goals, especially when their investment and sense of urgency doesn’t match our own.
+It’s when we are most frustrated that we will pull anything out of our toolkit to help get them moving.
+These include things like:

 The science of motivation

-Understanding the brain science of motivation sheds some light on this important attribute and teaches us that it’s not something we lose or find.
-Instead, motivation is built over time with special windows of sensitivity during early childhood and adolescence.
+Motivation is built over time with special windows of sensitivity during early childhood and adolescence.
 As we explore the world, our experiences cause a release of neurotransmitters that change the chemistry of our brain in ways that stimulate us to keep going or hold us back.
-I like to think of neurotransmitters as “molecules of emotion” because their levels in our brain have a lot to do with our feelings.
+Neurotransmitters are “molecules of emotion” because their levels in our brain have a lot to do with our feelings.

 One of the central players in positive experiences is dopamine, the “happy” brain chemical.
 The more dopamine is circulating in our brains the happier we feel.
 Dopamine (and other neurotransmitters like serotonin and endorphins) don’t just make us feel good.
 They also send chemical signals along pathways that connect the regions of the brain responsible for rewards and memories.
 This makes sense!
 It is very useful for me to remember the things that make me feel good.
 Smell a bouquet of flowers?
 Delightful.
 See flowers again?
 Smell them again!